paploe/electricity-tariffs/README.md

 ## Hacking quickstart
 ### Finding the Path to the Browser Executable

-Before running the project, you need to provide the correct path to your Chrome or Chromium browser executable in the `.env` file.
+Before running the project, copy the ``scraper/.env.sample`` to ``scraper/.env``.
+You need to provide the correct path to your Chrome or Chromium browser executable in the `scraper/.env` file.
 Follow the instructions below to find the path on your system:

 #### **Windows**